shahinsk17/MyCalculatorApp/README.md

 ﻿# MyCalculatorApp
-alc by Shahin - A Simple Calculator App
+Calc by Shahin - A Simple Calculator App

 This is a basic and elegant calculator app built with React Native.
 It supports basic arithmetic operations with a clean user interface.